In Him Ministries:

 Details that depended upon the Jews continuing as God’s chosen people in the land of Palestine have lapsed by default.
 To lift selected passages out of their literary and historical context in the Old Testament and apply them arbitrarily to our day is not a valid exegesis.

 According to Romans 9-11, God still has a plan for Israel as a people.
-God loves Israel and desires the best for them - but their salvation, like all those who are gentiles, will be based on the new covenant promises of Jesus Christ.
+God loves Israel and desires the best for them, but just like the Gentiles, their salvation will be based on the new covenant promises of Jesus Christ and not on the promises made with the nation of Israel under the terms of the Old Covenant.

 References: